 Trial classes

 You can also offer trial classes for free or at a discounted price.
-If you freelance through a teacher marketplace, you will be asked for your trial class rate when you create your profile.
-However, make sure to check on how much the platform takes from your trial class.
-For instance, Preply takes a 100% commission on payments from every new student’s first class, while italki doesn’t charge any percentage of your trial class’ earnings.
+If you freelance through a teacher marketplace, the platform will ask for your trial class rate when you create your profile.
+However, make sure you check how much the platform takes from your trial class.
+For instance, Preply takes a 100% commission on payments from every new student’s first class, while italki doesn’t charge any percentage of your trial class’s earnings.

 Country of residence

 Do you live in a country where the cost of living is high or low?
-The region you’re currently living in is also a deciding factor in choosing a final hourly rate.
-If you’re residing in big economies like Japan or the U.K., for instance, you can expect greater earnings, but this may be offset by high taxes and living costs.
+Your current region is also a deciding factor in choosing a final hourly rate.
+If you’re residing in big economies like Japan or the U.K., for instance, you can expect greater earnings, but high taxes and living costs may offset them.

 Financial goals

 Before you determine your online class rates, ask yourself, “How much do I want to earn?”
-It also helps to first set a monthly or yearly income target that you’re sure you can meet, then check if you can reach your goal with the rates you’re considering, minus overhead expenses and taxes.
+It also helps to set a monthly or yearly income target first that you’re sure you can meet, then check whether you can reach your goal with the rates you’re considering, minus overhead expenses and taxes.

 Competitors’ rates